Aswintechie/pr-review-checker/README.md

 - 📧 Nodemailer for feedback system

 **DevOps**
-- 🔧 Vercel for deployment
+- 🚀 VPS server for production deployment
 - 📦 npm for package management
 - 🧪 Jest for testing
 - 📝 ESLint + Prettier